 Pinus contorta var. latifolia / LODGEPOLE PINE / Remarkably slender tree to 120 ft. tall.
 Short branches carry tufts of deep green foliage and tiny cones.
 Bark is fissured, deep red gray.
 Native here in high country east of the Cascade crest.
 Z 4

 Pinus coulteri / COULTER PINE / Massive tree of s.
 California and adjacent Mexico.
 A domed crown of wide branches carrying foot-long grayish needles and giant, spiky cones.
 A grand specimen tree where there is room.
 Z 7-8

 Pinus densata / SIKANG PINE / Picturesque large tree to 100 ft., its spreading crown eventually broad and gnarled.
 The 4-5 in. needles, in bundles of two, are bright green.
 Red-brown bark becomes darker and plated on old trees.
-From China and Tibet.
+From high elevations of China and Tibet.
 Rare in gardens but a beauty.
 Z 6?

 Pinus densiflora / JAPANESE RED PINE / One of the best conifers for the garden.
 Its beautifully irregular orange trunk and sculpted branches carry 4 in. light green needles in cloud-like masses.
 A superb, easily grown tree to 30-50 ft.; and a favorite for bonsai.
 Z 5